HosseinForouzan/snappbox-challenge/README.md

 ### 1. Prepare the Input Data

-- Place your input CSV file named `input.csv` in the project directory.
+- Place your input CSV file named `sample_data.csv` in the project directory.
 - The CSV file should have the following format:

   ```